ronsantash/Comfyui-flexi-lora-loader/README.md

 ## Usage

 ### Basic Setup

 1. Add FlexiLoRALoader node to your workflow
 2. Select desired LoRA models
 3. Adjust weight values as needed
 4. Currently only 'randomize' mode is available

 ### Recommended Workflow

 1. Start with a wide range of weight values (0.0-1.0)
-2. Record generation results and weight values using string output
+2. Use string output to record generation results and weight values
 3. Identify weight values that produce favorable results
-4. Adjust weight value lists to achieve desired expressions
+4. Adjust weight lists to achieve desired expressions

 ## Parameters